 Open Access and the ASPP

-In October 2013, the Federation for the Humanities and Social Sciences embarked on a multi-year project to develop an Open Access policy for the Awards to Scholarly Publications Program (ASPP).
+In October 2013, the Federation embarked on a multi-year project to develop an Open Access policy for the Awards to Scholarly Publications Program (ASPP).
 The initial phase focused on research and information gathering, including a scan of international and Canadian policy and practice, and informal discussions with several groups from Canada and around the world.
 The next phase focused on drafting a policy position followed by an open consultation period, which took place between May and September 2014.
 The responses received during the consultation period were synthesized, analyzed, and informed the policy.

 - The Federation supports Open Access; and

 - A dynamic Canadian scholarly publishing sector continues to be of utmost importance to the dissemination of Canadian research.

 The policy states that the Federation will actively promote and facilitate Open Access publishing of ASPP-funded books.

 As a national convenor of Canada’s humanities and social sciences community, the Federation will embrace the roles of promoter and facilitator of Open Access publishing projects for monographs, with a particular view to engage those that could include ASPP-funded books.